-A study of one branch of behavioural science, namely medical sociology.
-Students will consider the social role of medicine in our society, the nature of patient-healer relationships, the hospital as a social system, the processes of becoming a patient, illness as a social role, aspects of social class and status as they affect relationships in the health care system, social consequences of medical diagnosis and labelling, medical politics, and the place in society and in the health system of such special groups as the physically and mentally handicapped, the aged, and some minority groups such as aborigines and migrants.
+A study of one branch of behavioural science, namely the sociology of health.
+Students will consider the social role of medicine in our society, the nature of patient-healer relationships, the hospital as a social system, the processes of becoming a patient, illness as a social role, aspects of social class and status as they affect relationships in the health care system, social consequences of medical diagnosis and labelling, medical politics, and the place in society and in the health system of such special groups as the physically and mentally handicapped, the aged.